www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

 * [ ] Consider talking to schools directly.
 * [ ] Encrypt communication to server with certificate from Let's encrypt.
 ## Considerations
+* [ ] Regulary test editor or other UI functionality.
 * [ ] Error message are not good for some inputs
     * [ ] Problem definition is incorrect.
     * [ ] Demand data is incorrect.